-We genuinely appreciate all of the coordination efforts by the Maryland Transportation Authority (MdTA) staff through the Project Planning Phase and the NEPA process for the bridge improvements which ultimately resulted in a Record of Decision by the Federal Highway Administration.
-While we understand that the project is not funded beyond Project Planning at this time, we believe this is a regionally significant project that warrants the continued pursuit of final design and construction funds.
-Therefore, we strongly encourage MdTA to prioritize this crucial infrastructure replacement project to ensure public safety and continued regional mobility.
+We appreciate the coordination efforts of the Maryland Transportation Authority (MdTA) staff through the Project Planning Phase and the NEPA process for the bridge improvements which ultimately resulted in a Record of Decision by the Federal Highway Administration.
+The recent inclusion of \$50 Million into the CTP to initiate the engineering and right-of-way acquisition phases is a substantial step forward in bringing this regionally significant project to fruition.
+We strongly encourage MdTA to continue to this recent momentum and to prioritize this crucial infrastructure replacement project to ensure public safety and continued regional mobility.